openstack/openstacksdk/doc/source/user/config/network-config.rst

 possible to have more than one network that satisfies that condition, so the user might want to tell programs which one to pick.
 There can be only one `nat_destination` per cloud.

+`nat_source` is a boolean field that indicates which network floating ips should be requested from.
+It defaults to false.
+Normally this can be inferred by looking for a network that is attached to a router.
+But it's possible to have more than one network that satisfies that condition, so the user might want to tell programs which one to pick.
+There can be only one `nat_source` per cloud.